LeAnn Rimes

 Margaret LeAnn Rimes Cibrian (born August 28, 1982) is an American singer, songwriter and actress.
-She originally rose to success as a country music artist at age 13 with 1996's "Blue".
-She has since crossed over into pop, contemporary Christian, and other musical genres.
-Rimes has placed over 40 singles on international charts since 1996.
-In addition, she has sold over 37 million records worldwide, with 20.8 million album sales in the United States according to Nielsen SoundScan.
-Billboard ranked her number 17 in terms of sales success in the 1990–2000 decade.
+She originally rose to success as a country music artist at the age of 13 and has since crossed over into pop, contemporary Christian, and other musical genres.
+Rimes has placed more than 40 singles on international charts since 1996.
+She has sold more than 48 million records worldwide, with 20.8 million album sales in the United States, according to Nielsen SoundScan.
+Billboard ranked her at number 17 in terms of sales success in the 1990–1999 decade.

-Rimes was raised in Texas and demonstrated a unique singing ability from a young age.
-Through her parents' efforts, Rimes began performing in various programs, including musical theater and local music contests.
-Developing a local following, Rimes recorded two studio albums as a preteen.
-These records helped bring her to the attention of Nashville label Curb Records.
-She signed a contract with Curb at age 13 and released 1996's "Blue".
-It became a top ten hit on the Billboard country songs chart.
-Her 1996 album of the same name sold over six million copies and established her as a major country artist.
-In 1997, Rimes crossed over into pop music with "How Do I Live".
-The song became one of the best-selling singles of the 1990s.
-An extended mix of the track was included on her next album You Light Up My Life: Inspirational Songs, which sold over four million copies.
-Over the next several years, Rimes's singles demonstrated further crossover success.
-These include "I Need You" and "Can't Fight the Moonlight".
+Born in Mississippi and raised in Texas, Rimes demonstrated a unique singing ability from a young age.
+Through her parents' efforts, Rimes began performing in various musical theater and local music contests.
+Working with her father Wilbur as producer and manager, Rimes released two independent albums as a preteen.
+After signing with Curb Records in 1996, she released the single "Blue", which became a top-10 hit on the American Billboard Hot Country Songs charts.
+Her first Curb album and third overall, Blue was certified Platinum six times and established her as a major country artist.
+She received the Grammy Award for Best New Artist and Best Female Country Vocal Performance, becoming the youngest winner of the these categories.
+In 1997, Rimes crossed over into pop music with "How Do I Live", which became one of the best-selling singles of the 1990s.
+The track was included on her next album You Light Up My Life: Inspirational Songs (1997), which was certified quadruple Platinum.
+It was followed up with the Platinum-certified albums Sittin' on Top of the World (1998) and LeAnn Rimes (1999).
+In the following years, Rimes released several pop singles for soundtrack albums, which include "I Need You" and "Can't Fight the Moonlight", the latter of which became a major hit worldwide.
+Several of these soundtrack singles were compiled on the Platinum-certified album I Need You (2001).

-Breaking away from her father's management in the 2000s, Rimes experimented with several styles.
-In 2002, she released the pop-inspired Twisted Angel and in 2004 released the Christmas record What a Wonderful World.
-She returned to her country origins with 2005's This Woman, which produced three country hits.
-A similar album project followed in 2007 titled Family.
-After appearing in the 2009 television film Northern Lights, Rimes began an affair with fellow actor Eddie Cibrian.
-The relationship received notable media attention over the next several years.
-Her 2013 album, Spitfire chronicled the affair and her personal difficulties from the experience.

-Ending her long-time professional relationship with Curb Records, Rimes released a series of Christmas recordings over the next several years.
-This included 2014's One Christmas: Chapter 1 and 2015's Today Is Christmas.
-In 2016, she returned with the pop-flavored studio effort Remnants, which featured two Billboard dance club hits.
-Her most recent efforts include a 2020 album titled Chant: The Human & the Holy, which centers on personal mantras and chants inspired by Rimes's mental health journeys.
-Rimes further developed her acting career during this period.
-She has since appeared in several feature and television films including Good Intentions (2010), Reel Love (2011), and It's Christmas, Eve (2018).
-She also guest appeared in the Netflix series Country Comfort (2021) as herself.